 - Commitments to legal reforms, public disclosure of information and other improvements to forest governance

-- A framework for overseeing, monitoring and evaluating implementation of the VPA and its economic, social and environmental impacts.
+- A framework for overseeing, monitoring and evaluating implementation of the VPA and its economic, social and environmental impacts

 How a VPA promotes legal timber trade

 A VPA partner country that has implemented a timber legality assurance system and other VPA commitments can issue verified legal timber products with FLEGT licences.
-The advantage of this is that FLEGT-licensed products automatically meet the requirements of the EU Timber Regulation (EUTR), which prohibits EU operators from placing illegally harvested timber and timber products on the EU market.
+The advantage is that FLEGT-licensed products automatically meet the requirements of the EU Timber Regulation (EUTR), which prohibits EU operators from placing illegally harvested timber and timber products on the EU market.

 The EUTR entered into force in 2013.
 It requires EU operators to perform due diligence checks to ensure the timber products they place on the EU market are legal.
 FLEGT-licensed timber meets the due diligence requirements under the EUTR.

 A VPA partner country can only issue FLEGT licences through a timber legality assurance system that the EU and the partner country have agreed on, developed and tested.
 Before a country can begin FLEGT licensing, the EU and the partner country must confirm that the country’s timber legality assurance system works as described in the VPA.
-Confirmation by the two parties means that the system is robust and will issue FLEGT licences only to legal timber products.
+Confirmation by the two Parties means that the system is robust and will issue FLEGT licences only to legal timber products.

 While FLEGT licensing is an important goal, it is not the end point of a VPA process.
 Governance reforms, legislative and policy reforms, impact monitoring, improvements to the timber legality assurance system and other activities continue.